Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/nft-collection/introduction.md

 * Mint a token to an address
 * Other typical NFT contract interactions

-Once we have setup our contract and initally tested the creation (minting) process, we can begin to move the calling of NFT contract logic to Zilliqa-JS to help automate this process or move this into a web interface.
+Once we have setup our contract and initially tested the creation (minting) process, we can begin to move the calling of NFT contract logic to Zilliqa-JS to help automate this process or move this into a web interface.